 The case of this hotel is not the only one in the port city, it is observed.
 Other hotel businesses in Matadi are facing the same problem.
 Since 1998 and in the name of the provincial authority, they have taken charge of army officers, agents of the security services and others from the public administration.
 But to date, the governorate has not paid these bills.

 Some public companies and some political parties whose leaders multiply missions in this city are also on the list of insolvent hoteliers in Matadi.”

 It eventually closed in January 2012 having 500 000 USD in areas to its staff and other suppliers (water, electricity, etc…) after supposedly being looted for its electronics and bedding by the tenants at the time (government officials, soldiers, etc…).

-According to rumors, a well connected business woman was going to buy it and paid 500 000 USD but cancelled the deal at the last minute due to political instability.
+According to rumors, a well connected business woman was going to buy it but cancelled the deal at the last minute due to political instability.

-Dany said he was the technical manager of the hotel from 1989 to 2012.
-Today, he waits for visitors and manages the tenants on the outside (retail shops).
+Today, Dany welcomes visitors and assists the manager with the retail shops on the outside.
 His father, George Kingengo, was the technical director before him.